Autonomous Planning Based on Spatial Concepts to Tidy Up Home Environments with Service Robots

 \subsection{Planning phase}

-In the planning phase, the robot tidies up detected objects using the learned spatial concepts, as shown in Fig.~\ref{fig:overview_proposed_system} (e) -- (g).
+In the planning phase, the robot tidies up the detected objects using the learned spatial concepts, as shown in Fig.~\ref{fig:overview_proposed_system} (e) -- (g).

 First, the robot detects cluttered objects while moving.
 The object detection method in the planning phase, Fig.~\ref{fig:overview_proposed_system}~(e), is the same as in the training phase, Fig.~\ref{fig:overview_proposed_system}~(a).
-We assume that the robot knows the places of the cluttered objects in advance, based on the task setting described in Appendix~\ref{apdx:tidy-up}.

 Next, if multiple scattered objects are detected, the robot decides on an object and a place to be tidied up, as shown in Fig.~\ref{fig:overview_proposed_system}~(f).
-The robot estimates simultaneously the order and the positions of the objects to tidy up from the multiple objects observed by the robot in the cluttered environment, using the parameters learned by the spatial concept model, as described in Section~\ref{sec:proposed_method:planning_formulation_one}.
-Moreover, if the tidy-up position of an object is unknown, the robot can ask where to move the object, as described in Section~\ref{sec:proposed_method:planning_unknown}.
+The robot estimates simultaneously the order and positions of the objects to tidy up from the multiple objects it observed in the cluttered environment.
+It uses the parameters learned by the spatial concept model, as described in Section~\ref{sec:proposed_method:planning_formulation_one}.
+Moreover, the robot can determine if the tidied position of the object is unknown from Equation~(\ref{eq:select_cg_unknown}).
+If unknown, the robot can ask where to move the object, as described in Section~\ref{sec:proposed_method:planning_unknown}.

-We describe the methods used for motion planning in the developed system, as shown in Fig.~\ref{fig:overview_proposed_system}~(g).
-After both estimating the tidied positions and planning the object order by Equation~(\ref{eq:ratio_probability_kai}), the robot is required to accurately manipulate the objects to tidy up.
-In this study, the developed system uses the integrated MoveIt!~\cite{ref:sucan2013moveit} framework that relies on the Open Motion Planning Library (OMPL)~\cite{ref:sucan2012the-open-motion-planning-library} for planning the motion of the robot arm when grasping an object.
-The motion planning algorithm used by MoveIt! adopts RRT-Connect~\cite{ref:kuffner2000rrt} which is an extension of Rapidly-exploring Random Trees (RRT)~\cite{ref:lavalle1998rapidly}.
-The system uses Octomap~\cite{ref:hornung2013octomap} as obstacle information so that motion planning can be performed safely without collision.
-Octomap is generated using 3D map information generated in advance by Real-Time Appearance-Based Mapping (RTAB-Map)~\cite{ref:labbe2014online}, which is a vSLAM method.
-Furthermore, the robot moves to appropriate search positions while performing self-localization based on its map and observations.
-When the robot cannot directly observe the position to tidy up the object from its current self-position, Octomap is used to navigate toward that position.
+{ Finally, the robot performs motion planning, as shown in Fig.~\ref{fig:overview_proposed_system}~(g).
+After both estimating the tidied positions and planning the object order by Equation~(\ref{eq:ratio_probability_kai}), the robot is required to accurately manipulate the objects to move them.
+The developed system uses the MoveIt!~\cite{ref:sucan2013moveit} framework for the motion planning of the robot arm when grasping an object.
+Furthermore, the robot moves to the appropriate search positions while performing self-localization based on its map and observations. }